svalinn/condorht_tools/setup/README.md

   * specify `fluka` to build FluDAG
 23. PyNE dev

-The `arguments =` line should be edited to indicate which packages should be installed.
-For example, if you only want to build PyNE, you should use `arguments = pyne` and PyNE and all its dependencies will be built.

-The presence of some of the arguments will affect the build of others.
-For example, if `openmpi`, `mcnp5`, and `dagmc` are selected, then OpenMPI and an MPI version of DAG-MCNP5 will be built.
-If `cgm` and `moab` are selected, then MOAB will be built against CGM.
-The default arguments will result in building the entire stack.

 Submit the submit file with `$ condor_submit build.sub`.
-This will build the packages and place a tarball containing the output binaries, libraries, headers, and other files for each package in `/mnt/gluster/$USER/tar_install`.
+This will build the packages and place tarballs containing the output binaries, libraries, headers, and other files for each package in `/mnt/gluster/$USER/tar_install`.

-2. Run the DAG-MCNP tests
+2. Run the DAGMC tests
 ----------------------------------------
-The submit file `dag_mcnp_tests.sub` launches a job which copies the script `dag_mcnp_tests.bash` to an execute node.
-The script runs the tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
-A tarball containing the test results will be created and placed in your Gluster space.
-The tarball will also be copied to your home directory on the submit node.
+The submit file `dagmc_tests.sub` launches a job which copies the script `dagmc_tests.bash` to an execute node.
+The script runs the DAG-MCNP5 and FluDAG tests in the <a href="https://github.com/ljacobson64/DAGMC-tests" target="_blank">DAGMC test suite</a>.
+The script will look for GMP, MPFR, MPC, GCC, OpenMPI, CMake, and HDF5 as they would have been built by `build.bash`, and if they cannot be found, the will be built.
+MOAB, DAG-MCNP5, and FluDAG will be re-built every time the tests are run.

-You must have the MCNP data tarball `mcnp_data.tar.gz` in your Gluster space to be able to run the tests.
+You must have the MCNP data tarball `mcnp_data.tar.gz` in your Gluster space in order to be able to run the tests.

+When the tests have finished, a tarball containing the results will be created and placed in `/mnt/gluster/$USER/results`.
+The tarball filename will contain the date and time the tests were completed.